Many of us have someone special living in our homes.

 So now you see that Alexa is a great addition to your family, don’t you?
 She’s a language-learner’s BFF—and she lives right in your own home!
 It doesn’t get much better than that!

 Don’t keep Alexa on pizza-ordering or temperature-changing detail.
 Let her help you prepare for travel.
-And as you’re learning languages with Alexa, don’t just listen.
+And as you’re learning languages with an app like Alexa, don’t just listen.
 Add to your vocabulary log so your language skills grow every single day.

 Let’s face it, there’s no need for another language partner as long as Alexa’s around.